Looking At Adobe's Recent Whale Trades

 What The Experts Say On Adobe:

-- Credit Suisse downgraded its action to Neutral with a price target of $700.0
+- JP Morgan downgraded its action to Neutral with a price target of $680

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.